 The online French MATL degree program is designed for students who work and want to go to school part-time.
-We offer at least two courses a semester (fall, spring, and summer), with the goal of each student graduating in two years.
+We offer at least two courses a semester (fall, spring, and summer).

-Students may take up to 9 hours of non-degree work with the department chair’s approval.
+Students may take up to 9 hours of non-degree work with the school director’s approval.
 Students will be approved for this option if there are strong indications the student can do well in the courses.
 Taking courses as a non-degree student does not guarantee admission to the program.
-Currently we are only considering non-degree enrollment in French and TESOL.

 Yes, all students who apply to the MATL program must take the Graduate Record Examination and submit the general section scores in verbal, quantitative, and analytical writing.
 We do not accept GRE scores that are more than 5 years old.
 In general your grade point average from your undergraduate studies, along with letters of recommendation and your statement of purpose serve as the best indicators of success in our program.

-You must first qualify for language study at the graduate level in Spanish or French.
-If you do not have a Bachelor’s degree in French or Spanish or its equivalent (generally 10 courses are required beyond the beginning levels of language study), then you may qualify for graduate level work by taking the ACTFL Oral Proficiency Interview and scoring in the Advanced range.
-Your OPI scores must be sent to the department before beginning the program.
+You must first qualify for language study at the graduate level in French.
+If you do not have a Bachelor’s degree in French or its equivalent (generally 10 courses are required beyond the beginning levels of language study), then you may qualify for graduate level work by taking the ACTFL Oral Proficiency Interview and scoring in the Advanced range.
+Your OPI scores must be sent to the program coordinator before beginning the program.
 Past study abroad course work is also applicable.

-Yes, you may transfer up to 6 hours of appropriate graduate level course work into our program.
+Yes, you may transfer up to 33% or you total required hours of appropriate graduate level course work into our program.
 Coursework from a completed degree cannot be transferred, however.

 It is recommended that you have a fairly new computer and a high-speed Internet connection.
-For certain chat group sessions you will need to purchase a headset with a built-in microphone.
+For chat group sessions you will need a headset with a built-in microphone.

 Yes, as long as you qualify for the languages in which you would like the dual emphases.
 A dual-emphasis degree is 45 hours.
 Please see the Graduate Student Handbook for more information.

 All international students must follow the same application procedures as everyone else.
 In addition they must take the IELTS or TOEFL to qualify for the program.
-Please see more information about International student enrollment in the Application Guidelines under the Graduate Program on the departmental Web site.
+Please see the Bulletin for details.

 Yes, most courses have a chat component in the fall and spring semesters.
 You would need to be available to chat during those times.
 Times are listed on our department’s Web site under Course Offerings.
 Teachers can work with you to make up missed chats, if necessary, but keep in mind that chat is included as part of your grade and is considered important for increasing interaction with your classmates and professors.
 Chat usually occurs once a week and lasts about an hour.
 It occurs either in late afternoon or early evening making it convenient to working teachers.